musaibxandra/Parisian-AirBnB-Eclairs/README.md

 The Goal is to figure out:

 - Is there any chance the Regulations Implemented in 2015 impacted the listings in Paris?
-- What is the Average Cost of Neighbourhoods of Paris?
+- The number of Accommodations (Guests the Listing can accommodate) have an effect on Price
-- Does the number of Accomodations (Guests the Listing can accomodate) have an effect on Price?
+- The most expensive Neighbourhood
-- Whether certain property types receive consistently higher review scores.
+- Whether certain property types receive consistently higher review scores if so what are these property types.

 # Data Exploration